darrenldl/blockyarchive/README.md

 [Documentation](https://github.com/darrenldl/rust-SeqBox/wiki)

-Enhanced implementation of SeqBox in Rust
+Blockyarchive (blkar) is an enhanced implementation of SeqBox.

 SeqBox is a single-file archive format designed by [Marco Pontello](https://github.com/MarcoPon) that facilitates sector level data recovery for when file system metadata is corrupted/missing, while the archive itself still exists as a normal file on file system.